BPN Vision for Mentoring

 The MDR consists of a series of areas with statements that mentors will rate themselves against.
 The initial ratings will identify the priority mentoring area for development during the Induction Cycle.
 This should focus on one section of the MDR e.g. ‘Professional Knowledge’ and the mentor will identify actions to improve this area.
 There are suggested actions that mentors can choose from, or they can add their own.
 The final document will be uploaded to Canvas.
 This will form the start of a mentor portfolio for mentors who return to BPN and will enable us to monitor development and progress within mentoring and develop the mentoring training curriculum as appropriate.

-Apprentice teachers thrive in a school setting.
+Student teachers thrive in a school setting.
 Daily interaction with students, coupled with mentor guidance, provides a unique training ground unavailable elsewhere.
 Initial Teacher Training delivers effective teaching skills for long-term success.
-However, apprentice teachers require additional support from an in-school mentor who will guide them and support them during their training.
+However, student teachers require additional support from an in-school mentor who will guide them and support them during their training.

-The Department for Education (DfE) is introducing new requirements for ITT mentors starting from the 2024/25 academic year.
-This is great news for schools as it prioritises high quality mentor development which will have a positive impact on trainees and lead to improved outcomes for pupils.
+The Department for Education (DfE) introduced new requirements for ITT mentors starting from the 2024/25 academic year.

 Please click below for full details of the latest requirements and how to make sure your school complies with them.